AdobeDocs/analytics-platform.en/help/getting-started/landing.md

 >Several of the following settings persist during the session and across sessions.
 For example, the tab you selected, the selected segments, selected columns, and the column sort direction.
 Search results are not persistent.

 See [Projects](/help/analysis-workspace/build-workspace-project/freeform-overview.md) for more information.

+## Templates

+To access Templates tab in Customer Journey Analytics:

+1. Select the [!UICONTROL **Workspace**] tab.

+1. In the [!UICONTROL **Templates**] section in the left rail, you can select either Adobe templates or company templates.

+For more information, see [Use templates](/help/analysis-workspace/templates/use-templates.md).

 <!--